josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 :-:|:-:
 ![alt-text-1](imgs/pre-trained-inference-1.png "title-1") | ![alt-text-2](imgs/pre-trained-inference-3.png "title-3")

-As you can see, now instead of "Traffic light" we get the traffic light status as defined in our `label_map.pbtxt` :)
+As you can see, now instead of "traffic light" we get the traffic light status as defined in our `label_map.pbtxt` :)

+## 6. Final Integration